More than 100 years of social contribution activities

 Established the "Fujikura-Kiba Millennium Woods" to support the local community and ensure biodiversity

-The increase in extinct species due to global warming and other factors has become a major problem.
-In November 2010, Fujikura Group established Fujikura-Kiba Millennium Woods, a bio garden where visitors can experience nature, something that is rare in urban areas, in a corner of the redevelopment business site (Fukagawa Gatharia) of a former factory site, as a commemorative business for the third founding of the company.
-This garden functions as both a "biotope" (a German word meaning a space where wild animals live) to protect the creatures of nature, and a "garden" that serves as a place for local residents to relax and to help educate children about nature and the environment, who will carry the future of the area.
-The garden has ponds and streams, and is home to native trees and fish, aiming to recreate the nature of Musashino, which once existed in this area along the Kanto coast.
-We sincerely hope that a rich ecosystem will be nurtured over time, and that this Fujikura-Kiba Millennium Woods will become a large and rich forest for creatures, and that it will continue to exist for a thousand years to come.
+The increase in extinct species due to global warming and other factors has become a major issue.
+To business its third founding, Fujikura Group established the Fujikura-Kiba Millennium Woods in November 2010, a biogarden offering a rare opportunity to experience nature in urban areas, located in a corner of a former factory redevelopment business (Fukagawa Gatharia).
+This biogarden functions as both a "biotope" (a German word meaning a space where wildlife lives) to protect natural creatures, and a "garden" that serves as a place for local residents to relax and to educate children about nature and the environment, the future of the region.
+The garden features ponds and streams, and aims to recreate the natural beauty of Musashino, a plain along the Kanto coast that once existed in this area.